-Contributions received are recorded as unrestricted, temporarily restricted or permanently restricted support, depending on the existence and/or nature of any donor restrictions.
+Contributions received are recorded as with or without donor restrictions depending on the existence and/or nature of any donor restrictions.

-Contributions are considered to be unrestricted support unless restricted by the donor.
-Restricted contributions are reported as temporarily restricted support until the donor time or purpose restriction is fulfilled, at which time the temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
-Donor-restricted contributions whose restrictions are met in the same reporting period are reported as unrestricted support.
+Contributions are considered to be without donor restrictions unless restricted by the donor.
+Contributions are reported as with restrictions until the donor time or purpose restriction is fulfilled, at which time the net assets with restrictions are reclassified to net assets without restrictions and reported in the statements of activities as net assets released from restrictions.
+Donor-restricted contributions whose restrictions are met in the same reporting period are reported as without restrictions.
 Grants and awards from federal, state and private sources may be accounted for as contributions when conditions of the grant or award give the Corporation substantially complete variance as to their use.